Medical benefit pharmaceutical policies for providers

 MBP 4.0 Intravenous Immune Globulin (IVIG)

 Immune Serum Globulins are used to provide passive immunity or to alter the immune response by increasing the recipients’ antibody titer and antigen-antibody reaction potential.
 IgG antibodies help to prevent or modify certain infectious diseases in susceptible individuals.
 Five major classes of immunoglobulin proteins exist in human serum and other body fluids (IgA, IgD, IgE, IgG, and IgM).
 Immune globulin is an antibody-containing solution obtained from the pooled plasma of pre-screened, presumably healthy blood donors.
+Throughout the policy, the term “intravenous immune globulin” and “IVIG” is intended to refer to all immune globulin injections, including intravenous, intramuscular and subcutaneous administrations.

 MBP 78.0 Istodax (romidepsin)

-Istodax (romidepsin) is an injectable histone deacetylase (HDAC) inhibitor.
+stodax (romidepsin) is an injectable histone deacetylase (HDAC) inhibitor.
 HDACs catalyze the removal of acetyl groups from acetylated lysine residues in histones, resulting in the modulation of gene expression.
 Romidepsin induces cell cycle arrest and apoptosis of some cancer cell lines.

 MBP 63.0 Ixempra (ixabepilone)